 Transfer steaks to cutting board and cover loosely with foil.

 Reserve pan; no need to wipe clean.

 Mash the Potato

-Drain cooked potato in a colander and return to pot with half the evaporated milk (reserve remaining for sauce), Parmesan, and half the green portions of green onions (reserve remaining for garnish).
+Drain cooked potato in a colander and return to pot.
+Add half the evaporated milk (reserve remaining for sauce), Parmesan, and half the green portions of green onions (reserve remaining for garnish).

-Mash, adding remaining evaporated milk 1 Tbsp. at a time until desired consistency is reached, reserving at least 2 Tbsp. for sauce.
-No additional evaporated milk may be needed.
+Mash, adding remaining evaporated milk 1 Tbsp. at a time until desired consistency is reached.
+Reserve at least 2 Tbsp. evaporated milk for sauce.
+You may not need any additional evaporated milk for potatoes.
 Season with ¼ tsp. salt.

 Set aside and keep warm.